AsteriskAmpersand/Ice-Stable/README.md

   - Gunners will mostly take the same damage as they did before this change (i.e. much higher than blademasters).
   - Gunners will only notice a change in late endgame content where one-shot attacks become more common.
   - When taking these one-shot attacks, Gunners can still take lethal damage without adequate defenses, but the reduced damage may help gunners survive some of the weaker one-shot attacks.
   - > For context: Gunners normally receive a 30% reduction in base defense (before flat additive bonuses), which in late endgame content roughly equates to 40% increased damage taken from all sources.
-The element resistance bonus for Gunners does not significantly help put a dent into this penalty because elemental Monster attacks are comprised of mostly raw damage (usually 66% to 75% raw).
+The element resistance bonus for Gunners does not significantly help put a dent into this penalty because elemental Monster attacks consist of mostly raw damage (usually 66% to 75% raw).
 - Spare Shot / True Spare Shot:
   - Proc algorithm changed to be deterministic, instead of random.
   - Procs once every 5 shots for Spare Shot and every 3.33 shots for True Spare Shot.